Tanzania: Outcry after President Samia calls women footballers 'flat-chested' | DW | 25.08.2021

 Singano, a female activist, told DW in an interview that President Samia's statement was a humiliation to women.
 "Especially African women, as we know for so long their female body has been objectified," Singano said.
 "We have been pushed to fit certain categories of beauty.
 So it is really sad to hear that the president is uttering those words in a manner that says: If you do not have these qualities, you are not woman enough.
 You are not attractive."

 The world needs to move toward looking at women more in terms of what they have accomplished, she said.
-"There are people who find this statement normal, as we live in a society where we have normalized objectifying women as we have normalized looking at women in terms of marriage."
+"There are people who find this statement normal, as we live in a society where we have normalized objectifying women as we have normalized looking at women in terms of marriage," she added.

 As president, Samia needs to set high standards, the gender activist said.
 She added that Samia needed to challenge the norm and stereotypes.
-She added that she had expected the president to speak with the utmost respect about young Tanzanian women being courageous, strong and having made this country proud, with a view to giving them spirit and courage.
+Singano said that she had expected the president to speak with the utmost respect about young Tanzanian women being courageous, strong and having made this country proud, with a view to giving them spirit and courage.

 "Will they now — after those remarks — be inspired to get into sports?" she asked.